Renting Out Your Car FAQs

 Car Sharing will be inconvenient

 If you need to use your car, you can block out time so borrowers can’t rent out your car when you need it.
 You can also put recurring bookings in (weekly team sport for example) so you can ensure you have your car when you want it.
-You'll also now have Roadside assistance along with your fully comprehensive car insurance, so if you get a flat or have a problem while using your car yourself you'll be covered.

 And if something last minute comes up and someone else has rented your car, it’s really easy to jump online and book someone else’s car near you.